CW1224/Test-your-knowledge/README.md

 [Return to the Table of Contents](#table-of-contents)

+The website should contain the quiz questions and options for the user to select an answer from.
+At the end of the quiz, the user should be able to get a feedback from the website regarding their overall score.
-The following are expected of this website:
+The following are also expected of this website:

 * Should be easy to use and accessable on all electronic appliances.
-* Should be visually appealing and contain the necessary information for the user.
+* Should be visually appealing and contain the necessary information for the user regarding how the quiz works.
-*
-*
+* The wording of the questions should be easy to understand.
+* The amount of time remaining to answer each question should be clearly visible.
 *

 ## 1.3 Color Scheme and Font